-Further, the Court dealt with a significant issue concerning the unit, whether the State or the whole nation to be taken into account to determine the linguistic or religious minority status of a community.
+Further, the Court dealt with a significant issue concerning the unit, whether the State or the whole nation to be taken into account to determine the linguistic, religious, or any other minority status of any community.
 The majority of the judges observed that the minority status of any community within the meaning of Article 30(1) must be determined in relation to the State in which the minority institution is sought to be established, be it State legislation or Central legislation.
 It is because the recognitions of various Indian States are primarily based on linguistic differences.
 So likewise, to determine religious minorities, the State must be the yardstick because, for the purpose of Article 30(1), the linguistic and religious minorities have been put on equal footing.

 It is significant to note that the minority view differed from the above.
 It stated that the minority status of a community has to be determined in relation to the offending piece of legislation or executive order.
 When the source of the infringing action is the State, the said status has to be determined within the territorial limits of that State and the population of that State will be taken into account in that regard.
-Similarly, when the entire country is sought to be affected by a Union legislation or executive order, the question of said status has to be determined with reference to the nation as a whole.
+Similarly, when the entire country is sought to be affected by a Union legislation or executive order, the question of said status has to be determined in reference to the population of the nation as a whole.
 The reasoning of the minority view can be understood through an example.
-Suppose the Central Government by an Executive order or a Legislation prescribes Hindi as a compulsory medium of instruction in all Government-run educational institutions (including at the primary level), there are some States where the non-Hindi speaking people are the majorities in reference to the population of their respective States though minorities in reference to the pan-India population.
+Suppose the Central Government by an Executive order or a Legislation prescribes Hindi as a sole compulsory medium of instruction in all Central and State Government-run educational institutions (including at the primary level), there are some States where the non-Hindi speaking people are the majorities in reference to the population of their respective States though minorities in reference to the pan-India population.
 Evidently, as per this judgment of the Supreme Court, they will not be considered minorities within the meaning of Articles 29(1).
 In that case, they will be disentitled to claim their right for protection of distinct language, culture, or script because this right is only available to the minorities.
 Thus, they will suffer unjust treatment even though there will be manifest infringements of their fundamental right guaranteed under Article 29(1).

 P.A.
 Inamdar vs. State of Maharashtra: